 NANN's Research Summit allows neonatal nurses currently engaged in research or evidence-based practice projects the opportunity to present their research or projects to an audience of their peers.
-Each participant has 20 minutes for a presentation and 10 minutes for questions and discussion.
+Each participant has 15 minutes for a presentation and 5 minutes for questions and discussion.

-12th Annual NANN Research Summit
+17th Annual NANN Research Summit

 Each participant will be allowed 20 minutes for a presentation (15 minutes for the presentation and 5 minutes for questions and discussion).
 Additional information regarding the program will be sent in conjunction with acceptance letters.
 Three participants will be selected to present at the 2022 NANN Annual Conference as an "Encore" Summit Presentation.

 This program is made possible through an unrestricted educational grant from Mead Johnson Nutrition.